Australian Gemini Undergraduate Summer Studentships

 The twin Gemini telescopes are the among the most powerful optical/infra-red telescopes in the world.
 Australia is a partner in these telescopes, together with the USA, Canada, Argentina, Brazil, and Chile.
 Australian involvement in the Gemini Observatory is managed by the International Telescopes Support Office, hosted by the Australian Astronomical Observatory.
 Funding for the Australian Gemini Undergraduate Summer Studentships (AGUSS) scheme is provided by Astronomy Australia Ltd. (AAL) through a grant from the Commonwealth government's National Collaborative Research Infrastructure Strategy (NCRIS).

 We invite applications from Australian undergraduate students who would like to carry out a 10 week research project at the Gemini South observatory, located in the north of Chile.
-Students will carry out a project using the Gemini South telescope, under the supervision of Gemini Observatory staff.
+Students will carry out a research project under the supervision of Gemini Observatory staff.
 The International Telescopes Support Office will pay the return airfare from Australia to the town of La Serena, Chile, and provide a stipend of ~A$700 per week (gross, plus superannuation).
 We will also provide travel/medical insurance for the duration of the Studentship.

 Details of the Studentships

-Due to the high level of demand it is expected that three studentships will be offered for the summer of 2015/16.
+It is expected that two studentships will be offered for the summer of 2016/17.
 They will last for ten weeks, from early-December until mid-February.
 They are open to undergraduate students who are Australian citizens or permanent residents currently enrolled at an Australian university who have completed at least two years of an undergraduate degree in Physics, Maths, Astronomy or Engineering (students currently studying for a Masters degree in one of these fields may be considered if their undergraduate degree was in a different field).
 AGUSS students will be temporarily appointed to the Australian Public Service and travel on an Official Passport, and must receive a security clearance.